jonasjuffinger/TimeLapse/README.md

 You can stop by clicking the MENU button on the camera.

+## Silent Shutter ##
 The silent shutter option is functionless on cameras without silent shutter mode.

+## AEL ##
+This locks the exposure to the exposure of the first shot.

+## BRC3 ##
+The app supports exposure bracketing.
+Set the mode to three-image exposure bracketing outside of the app and check BRC3 checkbox in the app.
+The app will always take three pictures.
+Keep in mind that the interval time must be large enough to take all three pictures.

+## Burst mode ##
+When selecting the lowest interval the camera is in burst mode.
+In this mode it takes pictures as fast as it can write to the SD card for the duration set by the second slider.

 ## Known Issues ##